A Geometric View of Closure Phases in Interferometry: SHAPE-ORIENTATION-SIZE (SOS) CONSERVATION

 In the following, we mathematically derive, and then demonstrate with model and real data, the underlying geometric nature of closure phase using the image-plane fringes of a closed triad of array elements, in the case when visibility phase corruption can be assigned to individual elements, and is not idiosyncratic to a given baseline.
-The geometric behavior manifests itself as a `shape-orientation-size' (SOS) conservation, in which the relative locations and orientations of the three NPCs from a closed triad of array elements are conserved in the presence of large phase errors, except possibly an overall translation in the image plane.
-The derivation relies on two key points.
+The equivalent geometric behavior manifests as a `shape-orientation-size' (SOS) conservation, in which the shape, orientation, and size of the triangle enclosed by the three principal fringe NPCs from a closed triad of array elements are conserved even in the presence of large phase errors, except possibly an overall translation in the image plane that does not affect the SOS conservation.

-First is the well known fact that the position of an interferometric fringe in the image plane relative to some chosen reference point (such as the phase tracking center in radio interferometry), is directly related to the visibility phase relative to that phase reference point.
-The phase reference point itself can be adjusted to fit the situation, with no loss of generality.

-And second, if the phase of one element of the closed triad is corrupted, this corruption affects the phases of the two fringes that contain this array element in an opposite sense, such that the location of the three-fringe pattern in the image plane for a closed loop of elements just shifts, while the pattern itself is preserved exactly.
-The element-based phase corruption for a triad can be visualized as a tilt of the aperture plane of the triad, which then shifts, but does not alter the geometry of the three-fringe interference pattern in the image plane (discussed in detail later using Figure~\ref{fig:Tilt}).

-Below, we provide a mathematical basis for the geometric characteristics of closure phase in the image plane, beginning with a triad (3-polygon).
-We derive mathematical methods to measure the closure phase using the three-fringe image pattern, without resort to an aperture plane transform.
-Hereafter, we assume that the locations of the array elements are coplanar, and thus without loss of generality, we choose a plane where $w_{ab}\equiv 0$.
-We further assume a flat image plane without significant curvature effects, usually referred to as narrow field of view or ``flat sky'' approximation ($\ell,m\ll 1$) in radio interferometry.
-The effects of non-coplanarity and curvature of the image plane will be the subject of future study.